 Sarah Rieger, Professional Journalist & Editor

-Sarah Rieger is an associate news editor at HuffPost Canada.
+Sarah Rieger was previously an associate news editor at HuffPost Canada and is now an independant journalist.
 In her spare time, she volunteers with local arts organizations and loves reading about science, the environment and technology.